 It is obvious that this is so important in the production process in factories and elsewhere.
 A jib crane manufacturer cannot ignore ergonomics and some of the injuries that it addresses include (but not limited to) strains and sprains.
 And if the same motion is performed over and over again (especially if it involves the use of force), injuries will happen.
 It is obvious that the human body is incapable of handling it—in most cases, anyway.
 No company will be unwilling to do something about injuries.
 Well, if they are not willing to do something about it (which is highly unlikely), they are certainly willing to do something about compensation expenses.

-Because of this, many industries have employed ergonomic lift solutions in facilities.
+Because of this, many industries have employed ergonomic lift cranes in facilities.
 Workers injuries need to be addressed efficiently.
 And they did it through the purchase of new tools or equipment that will aid in the production process.
 And that is not all.
 Existing crane equipment was modified, and work practices were changed.
 Because of these changes, the injury rate in the workplace is lowered.
 If it is lowered, so is the compensation cost.
 And those companies are better for it because they spend a lot of money on compensation cost alone.

 What about the aspect of productivity and efficiency?
 You could take a guess—and you are most certainly going to guess correctly.
 Since the productivity is increased, it means those companies will make more profit.
 But if you look at it, it is a win-win situation.